Recovers lost or deleted Office documents, emails, presentations & multimedia files.

-Internal email spoofing is when the employee of an organization poses as someone else in an email to acquire sensitive documents, accounting records, etc. For instance, an employee can send an email to another employee impersonating as a senior executive and convince them to provide access to classified files and documents.
+Internal email spoofing is when the employee of an organization poses as someone else in an email to acquire sensitive documents, accounting records, etc. For instance, an employee can send an email to another employee impersonating a senior executive and convince them to provide access to classified files and documents.

 Here are the methods that you can implement to prevent internal email spoofing.